reindexio/graphql-nodejs-newsfeed/README.md

 # graphql-nodejs-newsfeed

-Example of graphql nodejs backend with newsfeed, built with hapi and sqlite
+Example of a GraphQL Node.js backend for a news feed, built with Hapi and SQLite.

 ```
 $ npm start